-You must send all the information above by email to firstname.lastname@example.org by 11.59pm on Friday 16 October 2020.
+We’ve now extended the deadline.
+You must send all the information above by email to firstname.lastname@example.org by midday (12pm) on Tuesday 20 October 2020.

 If you have any other enquiries about the CJA Awards 2020 or about how to enter please call Jamie Morrell, Communications and Engagement Officer, on 07902 114 967, or email email@example.com.